““We must be more than resilient; we must be relentless. Relentless in our pursuit of justice.””

-Restoring Louisiana Marshes: Protecting Sacred Sites, Increasing Tribal Resilience, and Reducing Flood Risk
+Restoring Louisiana Marshes: Protecting Land, Increasing Resilience, and Reducing Flood Risk

 Lowlander Center and Harvard University Solar Micro-Grid Project

 This research project is a summer program where students, scholars, practitioners, and activists work together on some of the most pressing issues of our time.
 Five Research Assistants, all undergraduate students at Harvard University, work with Prof. Jason Beckfield on a faculty-led research project, along with Research Coordinator D.A.
 Evrard, and collaborators at the Lowlander Center.
 The approach we take is that of Participatory Action Research, as practiced by the Lowlander Center.
-The Lowlander Center works to build and advocate for indigenous and immigrant communities living close to the Gulf Coast in Louisiana and Texas, and as part of that work, are engaged in research on how to do a just energy transition from fossil fuel dependency to renewable energy opportunities.
+The Lowlander Center works for and supports communities living close to the Gulf Coast in Louisiana and Texas, and as part of that work, are engaged in research on how enabling low-lying communities can maintain energy independence and renewable energy entrepreneurial opportunities.

-This summer, we focus on local solar-powered microgrids in the Gulf Coast region of the United States.
-Fellows’ responsibilities include writing brief reports on research on the social processes of community engagement, writing brief reports on the history of indigenous communities’ relationships to energy producers in the region, interviewing people currently living on the US Gulf Coast about how they relate to traditional energy and renewable energy, learning about the regulatory environment for “on-grid” and “off-grid” energy transition, gathering demographic data on the region’s communities, and synthesizing information in support of the Lowlander Center’s just transition projects.
-The goals of the research project are set collaboratively, and include the development of information necessary to apply to US federal agencies for financial support of micro-grid development.
+This summer, we focused on local solar-powered microgrids in the Gulf Coast region of the United States.
+Fellows’ responsibilities include writing brief reports on research on the social processes of community engagement, writing brief reports on the history of Indigenous communities’ relationships to energy producers in the region, interviewing people currently living on the US Gulf Coast about how they relate to traditional energy and renewable energy, learning about the regulatory environment for “on-grid” and “off-grid” energy transition, gathering demographic data on the region’s communities, and synthesizing information in support of the Lowlander Center’s work to support resilient recovery for low-lying communities.
+The goals of the research project are set collaboratively and include the development of information necessary to apply to US federal agencies for financial support of micro-grid development.

 The Roosevelt Project: Moving Towards Decarbonization